airbytehq/airbyte/docs/airbyte-enterprise.md

-# Airbyte Pro
+# Airbyte Enterprise

-Airbyte Pro is a self-hosted version of Airbyte with additional features for enterprise customers.
-Airbyte Pro is currently in early development.
-Interested in Airbyte Pro for your organization?
-[Talk to sales](https://airbyte.com/company/talk-to-sales).
+Airbyte Enterprise is a self-hosted version of Airbyte with additional features for enterprise customers.
+Airbyte Enterprise is currently in early development.
+Interested in Airbyte Enterprise for your organization?
+[Learn more](https://airbyte.com/solutions/airbyte-enterprise).

-## Airbyte Pro License Key
+## Airbyte Enterprise License Key

-A valid license key is required for Airbyte Pro.
-Talk to your Sales Representative to receive your license key before installing Airbyte Pro.
+A valid license key is required for Airbyte Enterprise.
+Talk to your Sales Representative to receive your license key before installing Airbyte Enterprise.

 ## Single Sign-On (SSO)

-Airbyte Pro supports Single Sign-On, allowing an organization to manage user acces to their Airbyte Pro instance through the configuration of an Identity Provider (IdP).
+Airbyte Enterprise supports Single Sign-On, allowing an organization to manage user acces to their Airbyte Enterprise instance through the configuration of an Identity Provider (IdP).

-Airbyte Pro currently supports SSO via OIDC with [Okta](https://www.okta.com/) as an IdP.
+Airbyte Enterprise currently supports SSO via OIDC with [Okta](https://www.okta.com/) as an IdP.

 ### Setting up Okta for SSO